 It is easy to be a victim of these scenarios.
 Many times, workers are exhausted, overworked, or may not place an overhead object safely on the shelf.
 Carpenters or construction workers deal with heavy equipment and loaded tools that may fly astray.
 While we can only take accountability for our own actions, we must remain assertive in our environments.

 The first thing you should do if you suffer from a work-related injury is to seek medical attention.
 You should let your employer know the details of the incident immediately, so they can properly document it.
+If you’re interested in learning more about how do you claim workers’ comp benefits in Florida, visit this page.
 Important things to ensure are documented on your behalf are proof of employment, doctor’s notes, any hospital or rehabilitation visits, medical bills or receipts, and any other pertinent notes to your injury.
 You will then get a call from Workers’ Compensation.

 When you become aware of an injury, it is important to report it immediately.
 The Division of Workers’ Compensation states that you have 30 days to report it to your employer, however, the sooner you complete this, the sooner you can ensure all steps are properly covered.
 If you delay filing a claim, this may result in a denial.
 You can file a claim within two years for benefits.
 Be diligent about your rights.
 Call a lawyer as soon as possible to ensure you can explore all legal options.